dabeeya/phase_0_unit_1/week_1/6_wireframing/my_reflection.md

 1) I learned what design thinking was.
 To define is simply and with non-technical terms: 1) define the problem 2) Create and consider many options 3) Refine selected directions 4) Pick winner and execute

 2) I really enjoyed the process of design and user experience.
-I thought design thinking is a fantastic process to help solve problems.
-I'm pretty certain that I have used design thinking in solving many of my own problems, but I just did not know that there was a name for it.
+I think design thinking is a fantastic process to help solve problems.
+I'm pretty certain that I have used design thinking in solving many of my own problems, but I just did not know that there was a name for the process.
 I thought it was pretty fun engaging in the wire framing process.
 Although I'm not the most creative, Balsamiq did a fantastic job in giving multiple templates for me to use.
 I definitely can see how this can serve to be an important process to many.
 However, I can also see how some do not really need to spend much time wire framing as others.
 It really all depends on how your mind works.
 For me, I feel that I will have to use wire framing a bit, because I would probably not be able to start my coding off a sketch I draw.

 3) Some questions I had was that I wonder which wireframe program most web developers used.
 I also wondered how important and unimportant wire framing can be to certain developers.